SD Željezničar: Football

 When it was founded in 1921 its first member was football club FK Željezničar.
-FK Željezničar is also the most prominent and most popular member of this association.
+FK Željezničar is the most prominent member of this association.
 They have managed to win one championship title in former Yugoslavia in 1972, and six more titles in the independent Bosnia and Herzegovina (1998, 2001, 2002, 2010, 2012, 2013).
 Six more Bosnian cup titles were added.
 The club's biggest international result was recorded in 1985 when they have reached the UEFA Cup semi-final.

 SD Željezničar does not yet have a women's football club as there is no big demand for it.
 Not to be confused with ŽNK Željezničar 2011 from Bosanska Krupa.
-Local rival clubs women's club side and traditional powerhouse in the country is SFK 2000.
+The local rival women's club in the country is SFK 2000.

 Handball

 Rukometni klub (eng.
-Handball club) Željezničar was the most successful Bosnian handball club in former Yugoslavia, alongside RK Borac Banja Luka.
+Handball club) Željezničar was one of the leading Bosnian handball clubs in former Yugoslavia, along with RK Borac Banja Luka.
 They have won the championship title in 1978. and reached the final of EHF Cup in 1982 integrating also foreigners and French players such as Herman Müller and Sylvain Annonier, where they have lost to Gummersbach.
 In independent Bosnia, they managed to win the war championship in 1993, but never actually established themselves as a title winning team.
 They were close to the top, but with no championship or cup titles (losing finalists).
 Club played in competitions organized by EHF on several occasions.
 However, club was relegated due to financial problems.
 After a couple of seasons, in 2006, they have been promoted to the top flight, but for one season only, since then they have been relegated again.

 Women's handball club had more success in Bosnian era.
 They won three cup titles in 1996, 1999. and 2002, but not yet won a championship.
 Club's headquarters are in Hadžići, small town near Sarajevo.
 They play their home matches there and they are also a regular participant in European club competitions.